Unwritten rules of baseball: Notable incidents

 In the 2015 American League Division Series between the Toronto Blue Jays and the Texas Rangers, the Blue Jays' José Bautista hit a home run and flipped his bat in an exaggerated manner.
 Pitcher Sam Dyson took offense to the bat flip and told Edwin Encarnación to tell Bautista to "respect the game".
-The next year, Bautista slid into the Rangers' Rougned Odor, leading to a fight.
+The next year, the Rangers retaliated by having pitcher Matt Bush bean Bautista.
+Bautista later slid into the Rangers' Rougned Odor, leading to a fight.

-In a 2019 National League game between the Cincinnati Reds and Pittsburgh Pirates, Reds player Derek Dietrich hit a home run against pitcher Chris Archer, which bounced out of the stadium and into the Allegheny River.
+In a 2019 National League game between the Cincinnati Reds and Pittsburgh Pirates, Reds player Derek Dietrich stood at home plate and admired a home run off pitcher Chris Archer, which bounced out of the stadium and into the Allegheny River.
 The Pirates felt he admired it for too long of a time, and Archer threw behind him on his next at-bat, sparking a brawl that resulted in the ejections of four players and Reds manager David Bell.
-Dietrich went on to hit another home run that also left the stadium, though the Pirates eventually won 7-5.
+Dietrich went on to hit another home run that also left the stadium, though the Pirates eventually won 7–5.

 In 2020, Fernando Tatís Jr. of the San Diego Padres was accused of breaking an unwritten rule in a game against the Texas Rangers when he swung at a 3–0 pitch with the bases loaded when his team was leading by seven runs in the eighth inning.
 The swing resulted in a grand slam that extended the Padres' lead to 11 runs.
 Rangers manager Chris Woodward and Padres manager Jayce Tingler were critical of Tatís, and Tatís issued an apology.
-The following day, in another game against the Rangers, Tatís allegedly broke another unwritten rule by stealing third base when his team was leading by 6 runs in the fourth inning.
+The following day, in another game against the Rangers, Tatís allegedly broke another unwritten rule by stealing third base when his team was leading by six runs in the fourth inning.
 A number of current and former players came to Tatís's defense.

-In 2021, rookie Yermín Mercedes of the Chicago White Sox was accused by his own manager of breaking an unwritten rule in a game against the Minnesota Twins when he swung at a 3–0 pitch that resulted in him hitting a home run when his team was leading 15-4 and he was facing Willians Astudillo, a position player pitching.
-The next game, in the seventh inning, Mercedes was thrown at by Tyler Duffey, resulting in the latter and Minnesota Twins manager Rocco Baldelli being ejected from the game by home plate umpire and crew chief Jim Reynolds.
-White Sox manager Tony La Russa, 76 years old and just having come out of a 10-year retirement, was publicly critical of Mercedes, calling him "clueless," and saying La Russa didn't have a problem when the Twins later retaliated by throwing behind Mercedes in apparent retaliation.
-In contrast, teammates of Mercedes, as well as opponents including pitcher and future teammate Alex Wood, supported him.
+In 2021, rookie Yermín Mercedes of the Chicago White Sox was accused by his own manager of breaking an unwritten rule in a game against the Minnesota Twins.
+Mercedes swung at a 3–0 pitch when his team was leading 15–4, hitting a home run off Willians Astudillo, a position player pitching.
+The next game, in the seventh inning, Mercedes was thrown at by Twins pitcher Tyler Duffey, resulting in him and manager Rocco Baldelli being ejected from the game by home plate umpire Jim Reynolds.
+White Sox manager Tony La Russa was publicly critical of Mercedes, calling him "clueless", and said he didn't have a problem with the Twins throwing behind Mercedes in apparent retaliation.
+In contrast, teammates of Mercedes, as well as opponents, including pitcher and future teammate Alex Wood, supported him.